Rules and Regulations

 - A Classroom in the Challenge: A Teacher must register a Classroom in the Challenge.
 To participate in the Challenge, you must be a Student or Teacher of a Classroom that has been registered for the Challenge.

-- A Citizen Challenge: To be eligible to compete in the Citizen Challenges, you must be a resident of Canada and over the age of 18.
+- A Citizen Challenges: To be eligible to enter the Citizen Challenges, you must be a resident of Canada and over the age of 18.

-- The Energy Educator of the Year: To be eligible to win an Energy Educator of the Year Award, a Teacher must complete the application on the Classroom Energy Diet Challenge Website at energydiet.ca (the “Challenge Website”), be an active participant in the Challenge, complete a minimum of three Challenge Assignments in the current Challenge, and have made a significant contribution to increasing energy literacy in their School.
+- The Energy Educator of the Year: To be eligible to win an Energy Educator of the Year Award, a Teacher must complete the application on the Classroom Energy Diet Challenge website at energydiet.ca (the “Challenge Website”), be an active participant in the Challenge, complete a minimum of three Challenge Assignments in the current Challenge, teach at either the elementary or secondary level, and have made a significant contribution to increasing energy literacy in their School.

 - Restrictions on Eligibility: You are not eligible to participate in the Challenge, or any component of the Challenge, if: